Left Continue shopping

 • Dry skin with flaking.

-It’s an excellent solution for those seeking a gentle and effective alternative to hormonal therapy.
+It’s an excellent solution for those seeking a gentle and effective alternative to hormonal support.

-Where to Buy Trusted Skin Ointments at USA Apteka
+Where to Buy Trusted Skin Balms at USA Apteka

-At USA Apteka, you’ll find a wide selection of skin creams and ointments — both steroidal and non-steroidal.
-The online catalog includes trusted medications and first aid equipment from the CIS, such as over the counter meds for allergies and other essentials often used alongside topical treatments for skin reactions.
+At USA Apteka, you’ll find a wide selection of skin creams and balms — both steroidal and non-steroidal.
+The online catalog includes trusted products and first aid equipment from the CIS, such as products for seasonal sensitivity and other essentials often used alongside topical support for skin reactions.

 When you shop at USA Apteka, you benefit from fast U.S. shipping, a loyalty rewards system, and Russian-speaking customer support.
 All items are original, with valid expiration dates and detailed instructions in Russian.